 Flatwoods are widespread throughout Pensacola and the surrounding areas and are distinguished by their open, longleaf pine (Pinus palustris) and/or slash pine (Pinus elliottii) canopy, minimal topography, and diverse groundcover.
 Flatwoods communities are maintained by frequent (every few years) low-intensity groundfires that promote an exceptionally diverse groundcover layer.
 Additionally, flatwoods have acidic, sandy soils.
-Many of the flatwoods in Pensacola and the surrounding areas are fire-supressed with minimal groundcover that is shaded out due to a mid-story composed of shrubs.
-In areas with prolonged (several decades) fire supression encroached woody plants may reach the canopy.
+Many of the flatwoods in Pensacola and the surrounding areas are fire-suppressed with minimal groundcover that is shaded out due to a mid-story composed of shrubs.
+In areas with prolonged (several decades) fire suppression encroached woody plants may reach the canopy.
 Here we describe scrubby flatwoods, mesic flatwoods, and wet flatwoods.

 Scrubby flatwoods are xeric, sandy soils, that are distinguished by the presence of scrub oaks including sand live oak (Quercus geminata), myrtle oak (Quercus myrtifolia), and Chapman’s oak (Quercus chapmanii); in conjuction with an overstory of longleaf pine (Pinus palustris) or slash pine (Pinus elliottii).
 The groundcover includes wiregrass (Aristida beyrichiana), saw palmetto (Serenoa repens), gopher apple (Geobalanus oblongifolius), wicky (Kalmia hirsuta), dwarf live oak (Quercus minima) and/or runner oak (Quercus pumila).